aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ods-to-doc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render ODS to DOC on Android via Java or Online App" h2="Transform ODS to DOC within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+ODS (OpenDocument Spreadsheet) is a file format used by spreadsheet applications such as Apache OpenOffice Calc and LibreOffice Calc.
+DOC (Document) is a file format used by Microsoft Word and other word processing applications.
+ODS to DOC conversion is necessary when you need to open an ODS file in a word processor or when you need to edit an ODS file in a word processor.

+<h2>How Aspose.Total helps for ods to doc conversion</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate ODS to DOC conversion feature inside your Android applications.
-In the first step you can export ODS to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to DOC.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs.
+It includes two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java, which can be used to integrate ODS to DOC conversion feature inside your Android applications.

+Using Aspose.Cells for Android via Java, you can export ODS to PDF.
+After that, Aspose.PDF for Android via Java can be used to convert PDF to DOC.
+This way, you can easily convert ODS to DOC without any manual intervention.
+Moreover, the conversion process is fast and efficient, and the output DOC file is of high quality.

+Aspose.Total for Android via Java also provides other features such as creating, editing, and converting various file formats, including PDF, Excel, Word, PowerPoint, and more.
+It also provides features such as document manipulation, document signing, and document security.
+All these features make Aspose.Total for Android via Java an ideal choice for integrating ODS to DOC conversion feature inside your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}